 MEASURES OF CONSEQUENCE

 It is more common to use a single consequence table across the organization.
 For this to be practical, the consequence (or impact) domains must represent all possible areas of impact across the risk portfolio.
-The more detailed the information in the consequence table, the more likely that a comparable value will be selected during risk assessments.
+The more detailed the information in the consequence table, the more likely it that a comparable value will be selected during risk assessments.
 There may be consequences in a number of impact areas.
 The risk assessor should select the highest impact value.

 Area of Impact